matplotlib/matplotlib/doc/users/getting_started.rst

    ax.plot(x, y)
    plt.show()

-If a plot does not show up, we probably could not automatically find an appropriate backend; please check :ref:`troubleshooting-faq`.
+If a plot does not show up please check :ref:`troubleshooting-faq`.

 Where to go next
 ----------------